tbidne/shrun/README.md

 </pre>

 Note: duplicate keys will cause a parse error to be thrown when loading.
 Cyclic keys are also disallowed, though these will only throw if you actually try to execute one (i.e. merely having cyclic definitions in the legend will not throw an error).

+### No Config

+**Arg:** `--no-config`

+**Description**: Overrides toml file config regardless of how it was obtained i.e. explicit --config or implicit reading of the Xdg config file.
+Used for when a config file exists at the expected Xdg location, but we want to ignore it.

 ### Timeout